Xceptance/xlt-documentation/content/en/load-testing/Advanced/050-custom-data.md

 * `com.xceptance.xlt.customSamplers.n.` is the saved key for custom sampler properties.
 Each sampler configuration block must have a unique number (called `n` in this example).
 The numbers don’t need to be in strictly successive order.
 * `class` points to the sampler class (including full package path).
 * `name` is a customizable name of the sampler.
-* `interval` defines the period the sampler is started at (in milliseconds).
+* `interval` defines the period the sampler is started at (in milliseconds, or as a time period, e.g. `1m 30s` or `90s`).
 The value must be positive (including 0).
-A new sampler will be started only if it is executed for the first time or if the previous sampler has come to an end. {{% TODO /%}} Hä?
-Wozu dann mehrere samplers?
+A new sampler will be started only if it is executed for the first time or if the previous sampler has come to an end.
 * Providing a `chart.title` is optional.
 By default, the sampler name is used. `chart.yAxisTitle` defines the title of the y-axis for the rendered chart.
 * Providing further sampler `properties` is optional.
 The properties can be accessed by calling the methods `getProperties()` or `getProperty(key)` (where key is the string in the configuration between `com.xceptance.xlt.customSamplers.n.property`. and the equals sign (=).
 In the present example, the keys are `generatedValueLowerLimit` and `generatedValueUpperLimit` which are used for the random number generation).
 Sampler property keys must not contain dots or whitespace.
 Apart from that they are free in name and count.